fluks/youtube-dislikes-adder/README.md

 You will need to create a project on Google Developers Console and YouTube Data API credentials.
 The credentials must be OAuth2.
 See [getting started guide](https://developers.google.com/youtube/v3/getting-started).
+Use the same Google account you use YouTube with.

 After the first step, download OAuth client file and rename it to `client_secret.json`.